 In this pipeline, we aim to contribute to the second objective by automatically sourcing the crucial component of vehicle count under the traffic or vehicle flow attribute using satellite imageries with the help of Artificial Intelligence.

 iRAP partners worldwide have already collected more than 1 million km of road data over the last 20 years.
 A sample of that data has been presented in the charity’s Vaccines for Roads resource and Big Data tool (check this and this link).

-The United Nations Sustainable Development Goal is to halve road deaths and injuries by 2030 and includes targets to ensure all new roads are 3-star or better for all road users and that by 2030 more than 75% of travel is on 3-star or better roads for pedestrians, cyclists, motorcyclists and vehicle occupants respectively.
+The United Nations Sustainable Development Goal is to halve road deaths and injuries by 2030.
+This includes targets to ensure all new roads are 3-star or better for all road users and that by 2030 more than 75% of travel is on 3-star or better roads.

-iRAP estimates that achieving those targets will save an estimated 450,000 lives every year and prevent more than 100,000,000 deaths and injuries over the effective life of the road upgrades.
+iRAP estimates that achieving those targets will save 450,000 lives every year and prevent more than 100,000,000 deaths and injuries.
 The burden of road trauma on individuals, families, communities, and health systems will be significantly reduced.
-More than $8 of savings will be generated from every $1 invested.
+This will result in more than $8 of savings from every $1 invested.

-This challenge is hosted with our friends at
+This challenge has been hosted with our friends at

 Saving lives and preventing serious injuries on the world’s roads are what iRAP is all about.
 With 1.35 million deaths and 30-50,000,000 injuries every year, we need urgent action now to deliver safer roads for all road users.
 Road traffic injuries are now the leading killer of people aged 5-29 years.